PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     Administratively set the server in a ``DOWN`` state.
     The server will not receive queries and the health checks are disabled.

+  .. method:: Server:setHealthCheckResponseValidator(validator)

+    .. versionadded:: 2.1.0

+    Set a Lua function to be called to validate DNS packets received in response to health-checl queries.
+    The function will receive a class:`DNSResponse` object and return a boolean indicating whether the response is valid (`true`) or not (`false`).

+    :param function validator: Function to be called

   .. method:: Server:setLazyAuto([status])

     .. versionadded:: 1.8.0